MelbourneGenomics/cpipe/docs/docker.md

 cp <fastq files> batches/<batch identifier>/data
 cp <target region> batches/<batch identifier>
 ```
 For explanations of these parameters, refer to the [batch documentation](batches.md#creating-a-batch).
+Please not that
+while it may be tempting to symmlink (`ln -s`) your fastq files into the data directory, this won't work with docker.
+This is because, while the symlinks themselves will be mounted into the container, the files the links are pointing at
+won't exist in the container, so your data won't be accessible.

 At this point, you have two options, you can [SSH into the Docker container](#sshing-into-the-container) and run the remaining commands as with a
 native install, or you can run commands using [`docker run`](#using-docker-run)